sculab/EasyMiner/manual/EN_US/readme_detailed.md

 **Reads/File (M)**: Set the amount of read length used for each sequencing file during the filtering process, measured in M (2^20).
 It is generally recommended to select all read lengths to achieve the best and most comprehensive extraction results.

 **Filter K-value**: The k-mer value used during the initial filtering process to decompose the reference sequence and reads, default is 31.
 If there are no results, consider lowering the filter K-value.
-The K-value must be greater than 17 and odd.
+The K-value must be greater than 17.

 **Filter Step Size**: The step size of the sliding window when cutting k-mers.